By-Laws of the International Pelvic Pain Society

 Section 3.3 Members of the Board of Directors.

-There shall be three (3) classes of directors, to be known as the Class A Directors, Class
+There shall be two (3) classes of directors, to be known as the Class A Directors, Class

 B Directors and Class I Director.
 All Directors are elected for terms of two (2) years.
 Class A